An Explicit Example Of Optimal Portfolio-Consumption Choices With Habit Formation And Partial Observations: Introduction

 \section{Introduction}

-Habit formation has become a popular alternative tool for modeling preferences on optimal consumption streams during recent years.
-It has been observed that the time separable property of traditional von Neumann-Morgenstern utility is not consistent with many empirical experiments, for instance, the celebrated Equity Premium Puzzle. (see \textit{Mehra and Prescott} \cite{Mehra} and \textit{Constantinides} \cite{constantinides1988habit}).
-The financial economics literature has been arguing that the past consumption pattern has a continuing impact on individual's current consumption decisions, and the preference should depend on both the consumption rate process and the corresponding consumption history.
-In particular, the consumption path dependent linear habit formation preference $\mathbb{E}[\int_{0}^{T}\mathit{U}(t,c_{t}-Z_{t})dt]$ has been widely accepted, where the index $Z_{t}$ stands for the accumulative consumption history.
-The definition that instantaneous utility function is decreasing in $Z_{t}$ indicates that an increase in consumption today increases current utility but depresses all future utilities through the induced increase in future standards of living.\\
+Habit formation has become a popular choice for modeling preferences on consumption streams during recent years.
+It has been observed that the time separable property of von Neumann-Morgenstern utility is not consistent with some empirical experiments, for instance, the Equity Premium Puzzle.
+(See \cite{Mehra} and \cite{constantinides1988habit}).
+Therefore, the literature has been arguing that the past consumption pattern enforces a continuing impact on individual's current consumption decisions and the preference should depend on the consumption path.
+In particular, the linear habit formation preference $\mathbb{E}[\int_0^TU(t,c_t-Z_t)dt]$ has been widely accepted, where the index $Z_t$ stands for the accumulative consumption history.
+The utility function is decreasing in $Z_t$ which indicates that an increase in consumption today increases current utility but depresses all future utilities through the induced increase in future standards of living.